In our detailed Zions Bank review, we cover its savings products, rates, and fees. We also compare it to other online banking options.

 As of today, Zions Bank offers one of the highest interest rates among high-interest savings accounts.
-Is it worthwhile to move your money there to take advantage of this interest rate?
-Today’s interest rate environment is not the best for moving money from bank to bank in search of the highest rate, so the more appropriate question is whether Zions Bank is a good choice for someone who is not currently taking advantage of a high-yield savings account.
-If you do not have a high-yield savings account and the money you keep for short-term expenses like emergencies is earning only 0.25% APY or less, as many are, open a high-yield savings account anywhere and start giving your cash a fighting chance against inflation — if not at Zions Bank, anywhere.
+But is it worthwhile to move your money there to take advantage of this interest rate?
+Today’s interest rate environment is not the best for moving money from bank to bank in search of the highest rate.
+So the more appropriate question is whether Zions Bank is a good choice for someone who is not currently taking advantage of a high-yield savings account.

 I’ve gone through the process of opening a Zions Bank savings account.
 This article contains a review of my experiences.

 About Zions Bank

 Before opening an account with the bank, I performed cursory research to understand the company that would be holding my deposit.
 Deposits at Zions Bank are FDIC insured up to the federal maximum.
 I wouldn’t even consider opening a savings account at a bank that did not offer this protection or the equivalent protection available at credit unions.

 Zions Bank is based in Utah and has been in business since 1873.
 The corporation was formed by Brigham Young as Zion’s Savings Bank and Trust Company and was the territory’s first banking institution.
 The Church of Latter-Day Saints was involved with the bank’s operations until 1960, following a merger with other Utah banking institutions.
 After a series of name changes, the bank’s parent corporation is now known as Zions Bancorporation.